Wellbeing Tips and Resources

 We can offer a weekly opportunity for positive mentoring where we can look at identifying and managing emotions, looking at your triggers or help engaging with school.

 We have a Wellbeing Practitioner who comes in once a week from Young Somerset who has been trained in cognitive behavioural therapies (CBT) for mild to moderate mental health difficulties.
 Wellbeing Practitioners support you to learn new tools to put into practice, to make changes in the here and now to help you to help yourself with your wellbeing.

-We do have a counsellor that comes into College once a week from the charity We Hear You that deal with issues to do with bereavement or the impact of illness.
-Over the next few months we have some general counselling available in College so please let us know if that support is needed.
+We have a counsellor that comes into College once a week from the charity We Hear You that deal with issues to do with bereavement or the impact of illness.

 Signalling support outside of the College

 As well as the support we offer in College we can also help point you in the direction of out of College support and resources if you would prefer.
 We can signpost you to websites or agencies that may be useful to improving your mental health or refer you for professional help such as counsellors or CAMHS.
 We know that home can have an impact on College life, so we also refer and liaise with outside agencies who might work with your family like CAMHS, Social workers or family intervention workers who have specialist training to help families and individuals.